What Is The Double Bounce Rule In Pickleball? A Helpful Beginners Guide

 Is Pickleball The Only Sport With A Double Bounce Rule?

+Surprisingly, pickleball is not the only paddle sport that enforces a double bounce rule where the return of serve must bounce.
 In Pop Tennis, more specifically “Classic Pop Tennis” the serve and return of serve must bounce before either team can approach the net.
 Just Iike in pickleball.

 For more on Pop Tennis and what it is, check out the article I wrote explaining the differences between it and pickleball.
 Click here.

-All in all, implementing the two bounce rule was a brilliant move when Joel Pritchard and his friends began forming the official rules for the game.
+All in all, implementing the two-bounce rule was a brilliant move when Joel Pritchard and his friends began forming the official rules for the game.

 Little did they know that a simple rule to take away any blatant advantage to one side would end up being the most clever rule ever designed in a racquet or paddle sport.
+Thanks for reading, I hope this article helped you.

 About Me